wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/app-service-web-staged-publishing-realworld-scenarios.md

 Courier will not deploy help with upgrading from one version of Umbraco CMS to another.
 When upgrading Umbraco CMS version, you must check for incompatibilities with your custom modules or third party modules and the Umbraco Core libraries.
 As a best practice

-1. ALWAYS backup your web app and database before doing an upgrade.
-On Azure Web App, you can set up automatic backups for your websites using the backup feature and restore your site if needed using restore feature.
-For more details, see [How to back up your web app](/documentation/articles/web-sites-backup) and [How to restore your web app](/documentation/articles/web-sites-restore).
+1. ALWAYS backup your web site and database before doing an upgrade.
+On Azure web site, you can set up automatic backups for your websites using the backup feature and restore your site if needed using restore feature.
+For more details, see [How to back up your web site](/documentation/articles/web-sites-backup) and [How to restore your web site](/documentation/articles/web-sites-restore).

 2. Check if the third party packages you're using are compatible with the version you're upgrading to.
 On the package's download page, review the Project compatibility with Umbraco CMS version.

-For more details on how to upgrade your web app locally, follow the guidelines as mentioned [here](https://our.umbraco.org/documentation/getting-started/setup/upgrading/general).
+For more details on how to upgrade your web site locally, follow the guidelines as mentioned [here](https://our.umbraco.org/documentation/getting-started/setup/upgrading/general).

-Once your local development site is upgraded, publish the changes to staging web app.
-Test your application and if all looks good, use **Swap** button to **Swap** your staging site to production web app.
-When performing the **Swap** operation , you can view the changes that will be impacted in your web app's configuration.
-With this **Swap** operation, we are swapping the web apps and databases.
-This means, after the SWAP the production web app will now point to umbraco-stage-db database and staging web app will point to umbraco-prod-db database.
+Once your local development site is upgraded, publish the changes to staging web site.
+Test your application and if all looks good, use **Swap** button to **Swap** your staging site to production web site.
+When performing the **Swap** operation , you can view the changes that will be impacted in your web site's configuration.
+With this **Swap** operation, we are swapping the web sites and databases.
+This means, after the SWAP the production web site will now point to umbraco-stage-db database and staging web site will point to umbraco-prod-db database.

 ![Swap preview for deploying Umbraco CMS](./media/app-service-web-staged-publishing-realworld-scenarios/22umbswap.png)

-The advantage of swapping both the web app and database:
+The advantage of swapping both the web site and database:
-1. Gives you the ability to roll back to the previous version of your web app with another **Swap** if there are any application issues.
+1. Gives you the ability to roll back to the previous version of your web site with another **Swap** if there are any application issues.
-2. For an upgrade you need to deploy files and database from staging web app to production web app and database.
+2. For an upgrade you need to deploy files and database from staging web site to production web site and database.
 There are many things that can go wrong when deploying files and database.
 By using **Swap** feature of slots, we can reduces downtime during an upgrade and reduce the risk of failures that can occur when deploying changes.
 3. Gives you the ability to do **A/B testing** using [Testing in production](http://azure.microsoft.com/documentation/videos/introduction-to-azure-websites-testing-in-production-with-galin-iliev/) feature

 This example shows you the flexibility of the platform where you can build custom modules similar to Umbraco Courier module to manage deployment across environments.